I think many of us get into a routine when it comes to going to…

 We decide to camp on the beach figuring we could dry out our clothes in the wind and enjoy the scenery from our tents.
 It’s definitely more of a hike to the bear lockers but I’d always take a beach over the woods for camping.

-In the end we hiked all of 7.2 kilometres, averaging about a kilometre an hour – totally disheartening numbers.
+In the end we hiked all of 7.2 km, averaging about a kilometre an hour – totally disheartening numbers.
 However, the beauty of the camp site, a hot meal of spaghetti with a glass of wine, and a superlative sunset provided a welcome boost to our spirits.

 So the day from hell ended on a good note but as the map reader I couldn’t help but wonder if we’d ever get off this trail.